▪️ Server settings

 binlog_flush = 1 # ultimate safety, low speed

-A new binlog file will be forcibly opened once the current binlog file reaches this limit.
-This achieves a finer granularity of logs and can yield more efficient binlog disk usage under certain borderline workloads.
-0 means do not reopen binlog file based on size.
+A new binlog file will be forcibly opened once the current binlog file reaches this size limit.
+This results in a finer granularity of logs and can lead to more efficient binlog disk usage under certain borderline workloads.
+A value of 0 indicates that the binlog file should not be reopened based on size.

 binlog_max_log_size = 16M

-Binary logs are used for crash recovery of RT index data, and also of attributes updates of plain disk indices that would otherwise only be stored in RAM until flush.
-When logging is enabled, every transaction COMMIT-ted into RT index gets written into a log file.
+Binary logs are used for crash recovery of RT table data and for attribute updates of plain disk indices that would otherwise only be stored in RAM until flush.
+When logging is enabled, every transaction COMMIT-ted into an RT table is written into a log file.
 Logs are then automatically replayed on startup after an unclean shutdown, recovering the logged changes.

-binlog_path directive specifies the binary log files location.
-It should contain just the path;
+binlog_path directive specifies the location of binary log files.
+It should only contain the path;

-Empty value disables binary logging.
-That improves performance, but puts RT index data at risk.
+An empty value disables binary logging, which improves performance but puts the RT table data at risk.

-Maximum time to wait between requests (in seconds or special_suffixes) when using persistent connections.
-Optional, default is five minutes.
+This setting determines the maximum time to wait between requests (in seconds or special_suffixes) when using persistent connections.
+It is optional, with a default value of five minutes.

 client_timeout = 1h